lzocro/lzocro.github.io/_pages/github.md

 ---
 layout: page
-permalink: /repositories/
+permalink: /github/
 title: GitHub
 description: This page collects my public code stored on github.
+There isn't a lot of it and it isn't very good, but you may pilfer it as you please.
 nav: false
 ---